Make the right choice when contracting stand assembly: exhibition stand assembly guide /3

 • Try to pay at 50%.
 Lately, many companies require the 50% at the signature, the 25% one month after assembly and the 25% at the end.

-• Check out this post on “how to avoid the worst case scenario” to learn more about the precautions you should take.
+• Check this post on “how to avoid the worst case scenario” to learn more about the precautions you should take.

 • Very important: Make sure in the contract how many people will work in your stand: This point ends up defining the result of your stand since if your supplier brings fewer people than necessary (and believe me these days it is very difficult for builders in the sector to get qualified workers)